stereobooster/exact-online-string-matching/src/content/docs/algorithms/Bit Parallelism/Simplified BNDM with q-grams.md

 abbreviation: SBNDMq
 sidebar:
   order: 101
-tags: [bit-parallelism]
+tags:
+  - bit-parallelism
 ---

-Appeared in [38]

-Variant of (85) using a super alphabet implemented with q-grams.
+Variant of [[Simplified BNDM]] using a super alphabet implemented with q-grams.

+Appeared in:

+- [38]: Durian, B., Holub, J., Peltola, H., Tarhio, J.: Tuning BNDM with q-grams.
+In: Finocchi, I., Hershberger, J. (eds.)
+Proceedings of the Eleventh Workshop on Algorithm Engineering and Experiments, ALENEX 2009, New York, New York, USA, January 3, 2009. pp. 29–37.
+SIAM (2009), http://dx.doi.org/10.1137/1.9781611972894.3